Waffle House: Food safety

-Cultural icon
+In popular culture

-As with other open-all-night eateries (including White Castle, Krystal, Denny's, Steak 'n Shake, IHOP and Krispy Kreme, as well as convenience store chain Sheetz), Waffle House has developed into a cultural icon.
-Part of their fame is that they are so prominent along Interstate highways in the South.
+Waffle House has developed into a cultural icon.
+Part of Waffle House's fame is that they are prominent along Interstate highways in the South.

-Waffle House is called the "low-rent roadside cafe featuring waffles" in the 1996 romantic comedy movie Tin Cup.
-It is also shown in the 2006 film ATL, the 2018 film Love, Simon, and the movie Due Date.
-A Waffle House in Nashville was the setting for a routine by the stand-up comedian Bill Hicks.

-Reddit co-founder Alexis Ohanian had an epiphany at Waffle House after his attempts at being an immigration lawyer failed.
-This epiphany was what led Ohanian to help create Reddit.

-Waffle House is referenced in popular music, as in the songs "The Bad Touch" by the Bloodhound Gang, "24 Hours" by TeeFlii and "Big Amount" by 2 Chainz, "Alley Oop" by Yung Gravy featuring Lil Baby, in the title of the Hootie & the Blowfish album Scattered, Smothered and Covered, and in "Welcome to Atlanta" by Jermaine Dupri.
-Country singer Alan Jackson mentions Waffle House in his song "Good Time".
+A now defunct GeoCities website, The Waffle House Shrine, hosted employee and customer comments about their experiences with Waffle House.

+Waffle House has become known as an internet meme for viral videos of fights on its premises, which have been attributed to the combination of being open 24/7 and its customers often being under the influence of alcohol, though this reputation has been described as a self-fulfilling prophecy with similar violence regularly taking place in other retail outlets.

 Disaster recovery

-According to the Federal Emergency Management Agency, Waffle House is one of the top four corporations, along with Walmart, The Home Depot, and Lowe's, for disaster response.
-Waffle House has an extensive disaster management plan with on-site and portable generators and positioned food and ice ahead of severe weather events such as a hurricane.
+According to the Federal Emergency Management Agency (FEMA), Waffle House is one of the top four corporations, along with Walmart, The Home Depot, and Lowe's, for disaster response.
+Waffle House has an extensive disaster management plan with on-site and portable generators, and positions food and ice ahead of severe weather events such as a hurricane.
 This helps mitigate the effects of a storm on the power grid and the supply chains.
-The company prepares 'jump teams' of recovery staff and supplies, brought in from outside disaster-affected areas, so local staff can focus on helping their own homes and families.
-The ability of a Waffle House to remain open after a severe storm, possibly with a limited menu, is used by FEMA as a measure of disaster recovery known as the Waffle House index.
+The company prepares "jump teams" of recovery staff and supplies, brought in from outside disaster-affected areas, so that local staff can focus on helping their own homes and families.
+The ability of a Waffle House to remain open after a severe storm, possibly with a limited menu, is used by FEMA as a measure of disaster recovery known as the Waffle House Index.